Rethinking Transfer Learning for Medical Image Classification: Efficient transfer learning for MIC

 \subsection{Prior differential TL approaches}

-The two differential TL methods for MIC, i.e., LWFT~\cite{tajbakhsh2016convolutional} and TF~\cite{raghu2019direct}, differ from the dominant TL approaches in that they treat the top and bottom layers differently, as illustrated in \cref{fig:overview}(c).
+The two differential TL methods for MIC, i.e., LWFT~\citep{tajbakhsh2016convolutional} and TF~\citep{raghu2019direct}, differ from the dominant TL approaches in that they treat the top and bottom layers differently, as illustrated in \cref{fig:overview} (i).